-One of the most frequent questions I get in my mailbox or when giving presentations on long solo packrafting trips, during which I may have made a few first descends, is “how do you know there will be no crazy rapids around the next corner?
+One of the most frequent questions I get in my mailbox or when giving presentations on long solo packrafting trips, during which I may have made a few first descends, is “how do you know there will what the river will look like around the corner?
 How do you prepare for this?”

 Unfortunately, packrafting still scores headlines on outdoor websites and in the outdoor community because of serious accidents or near misses.
 Clearly, there will always be risks involved in paddling uncharted wilderness.
 But when digging into those the accident reports, it becomes clear that some could have been avoided with more serious trip planning.